Results 381 to 400 of 435

 24-05-2013, 07:48 PM #385

 Well, I live in Dortmund and have been fan of the club since I can think, basically.
 I'd like us to win the cup, of course, but it's also hard to deny the Bayern players have kind of deserved it at this point.
-I'm oddly conflicted about this even though I really shouldn't be."Reason is the madness of the strongest"
+I'm oddly conflicted about this even though I really shouldn't be.to wound the autumnal city.

 24-05-2013, 07:55 PM #386